 “Know thy audience” is practically a commandment for media buyers and planners.
 Fortunately, we are well past the days of carving out messages on stone tablets.
 Yet in the digital age, there are many different ways to message the target market.
 This makes segmentation analysis all the more crucial.

 Innovation continues to drill down in terms of knowing attributes of different portions of the population making the audience segment ever more distinct.
 In the meantime, there remain some powerful questions to ask when determining how to approach audience segmentation.

 The target audience segmentation is the group of customers at which the marketing and advertising efforts are aimed.
-Understanding audience segments makes a difference to media planning and buying decisions about distribution channels and strategies that will net greatest return on investment (ROI).
+Understanding audience segments makes a difference in media planning and buying decisions about distribution channels and strategies that will net the greatest return on investment (ROI).

 These questions can help drive deeper segmentation analysis.

 1. What are the best audience segmentation tools for this analysis?

 There are now many common methods to segment target markets:

 - Demographics covers age, gender, race, location, education, and more.